sphinx-doc/sphinx/doc/faq.rst

 ... get section numbers?
-   They are automatic in LaTeX output; for HTML, give a ``:numbered:`` option to the :dir:`toctree` directive where you want to start numbering.
+   They are automatic in LaTeX output; for HTML, give a ``:numbered:`` option to the :rst:dir:`toctree` directive where you want to start numbering.

 ... customize the look of the built HTML files?
    Use themes, see :doc:`theming`.